sicktooth/blog-post/README.md

 - Add a new post
 - Edit the post
 - Delete existing posts
-- View each post in a new post
+- View each post in a new page

 ### Screenshot